CHAPTER Saf-C 900 MOTOR CARRIER SAFETY RULES

 PART Saf-C 908 FEDERAL FINANCIAL RESPONSIBILITY REQUIREMENTS

 Saf-C 908.01 Financial Responsibility.
-Every motor carrier operating motor vehicles transporting property in interstate commerce shall comply with the minimum levels of financial responsibility for carriers set forth in 49 CFR 387, and every motor carrier transporting hazardous materials interstate, or with a cargo tank of 3500 gallons or more transporting hazardous materials intrastate, shall comply with the minimum levels of financial responsibility for carriers set forth in 49 CFR 387.9.
+Every motor carrier operating motor vehicles transporting passengers or property in interstate commerce shall comply with the minimum levels of financial responsibility for carriers set forth in 49 CFR 387, and every motor carrier transporting hazardous materials interstate or intrastate, shall comply with the minimum levels of financial responsibility for carriers set forth in 49 CFR 387.9.

 Source. #2705, eff 5-9-84; ss by #4824, eff 6-1-90; ss by #4980, eff 11-16-90; ss by #6353, eff 10-11-96, EXPIRED: 10-11-04